Building Multilingual Datasets for Predicting Mental Health Severity through LLMs: Prospects and Challenges: Experiments

 \paragraph{\textsc{Dep-Severity}} Introduced by \citet{naseem2022early}, this dataset comprises posts from the social media platform Reddit, specifically addressing the varying levels of depression.
 These posts, all in English, are pre-labeled according to four severity levels: minimal, mild, moderate, and severe depression.
 Notably, the dataset is highly imbalanced, with the majority of posts classified under the minimal severity level.

-\paragraph{\textsc{Sui-Twi}} This dataset \href{https://github.com/M-Ibtihaj/Suicidal-ideation-detection}{(Mirza Ibtihaj et al., 2020)} contains texts from Twitter (in English), including 1,300 suicidal ideation tweets.
-The authors gathered posts that contained the word ‘suicide’ and labeled them manually into three classes ''not suicidal", ''indicative of suicidal ideation", and ''indicative of a potential suicide attempt".
-In this dataset, the classes are balanced in terms of frequency of occurence.
+\paragraph{C-SSRS} The C-SSRS (Columbia-Suicide Severity Rating Scale) dataset, created by \citet{gaur2019knowledge}, is a collection of structured data used to assess suicidal ideation and behavior.
+It is based on the Columbia-Suicide Severity Rating Scale, a widely used tool in clinical and research settings to evaluate the severity and frequency of suicidal thoughts, past attempts, and related risk factors.
+The dataset includes several variables (e.g., suicidal ideation intensity, past attempts, preparatory behaviors, and protective factors) allowing researchers and mental health professionals to identify high-risk individuals.
 We deliberately chose multi-class datasets to increase the difficulty for the LLM, as binary classification tasks would have been simpler to solve.
 Table \ref{tab:datasets} provides a summary of key statistics for the two datasets utilized in our study.